AriFordsham/GHCWiki/data-parallel/vect-pragma.md

 then the vectoriser defines `f_v = e` and refrains from rebinding `f`.
 This implies that for `f :: t`, `e`'s type is the `t` vectorised (in particular), `e`'s type uses the array closure type `(:->)` instead of the vanilla function space `(->)`.
 The vectoriser checks that `e` has the appropriate type.

-**Caveat:** Currently, the type is indeed checked by the vectoriser by comparing Core types.
-It would be better to perform that check in the type checker to instantiate the type of `f_v` appropriately if it is overly general.
-At the moment, the vectorised version of `t` and the inferred type of `e` need to exactly match up (including all dictionaries *and their order*).
+**IMPLEMENTATION RESTRICTION:** Currently the right-hand side of the equation —i.e., `e`— may only be a simple identifier **and** it must be at the correct type instance.
+More precisely, the Core type of the right-hand side must be identical to the vectorised version of `t`.

 ## The NOVECTORISE pragma for values